 ARCHERY 101 (AGES 8-16) Learn the basics of archery in this class including the ‘11 steps to becoming a successful archer.’
-Class follows the National Archery in the Schools Program guidelines and is taught by an NASP Certified Instructor.
+The class follows the National Archery in the Schools Program guidelines and is taught by a NASP Certified Instructor.
 All equipment is provided.

 ADVANCED ARCHERY (AGES 10-18 YEARS) This class is designed for experienced archers.
 Archery 101 is a prerequisite.
 Various targets are used including 3D.
 Equipment is provided by the Y, however, personal bows are encouraged.
-Class is held outdoors.
+The class is held outdoors.

 Fox River Mall | 4301 W Wisconsin Avenue | Appleton | (920) 830-2977